-- 9.4 There may be occasions when a distressed pupil needs comfort and reassurance.
+- 9.4.
+There may be occasions when a distressed pupil needs comfort and reassurance.
 This may include age-appropriate physical contact.
-Adults should remain self-aware at all times in order that their contact is not threatening, intrusive or subject to misinterpretation.
-Adults should always tell a colleague when and how they offered comfort to a distressed pupil. - 9.5 Where an adult has a particular concern about the need to provide this type of care and reassurance s/he should seek further advice from a senior manager. - 9.6 Some employees, for example, those who teach PE and games, or who provide music tuition will on occasions have to initiate physical contact with pupils in order to support a pupil so they can perform a task safely, to demonstrate the use of a particular piece of equipment/instrument or assist them with an exercise.
+Adults should always remain self-aware in order that their contact is not threatening, intrusive or subject to misinterpretation.
+Adults should always tell a colleague when and how they offered comfort to a distressed pupil. - 9.5.
+Where an adult has a particular concern about the need to provide this type of care and reassurance, they should seek further advice from a senior manager. - 9.6.
+Some employees, for example, those who teach PE and games, or who provide music tuition will on occasions have to initiate physical contact with pupils to support a pupil so they can perform a task safely, to demonstrate the use of a particular piece of equipment/instrument or assist them with an exercise.
 This should be done with the pupil's agreement.
 Contact under these circumstances should be for the minimum time necessary to complete the activity and take place in a safe and open environment.
-Adults should remain sensitive to any discomfort expressed verbally or non-verbally by the pupil. - 9.7 All parties should clearly understand from the outset what physical contact is necessary and appropriate in undertaking specific activities.
-Keeping parents/carers informed of the extent and nature of any physical contact may also prevent allegations of misconduct arising.
-Any incidents of physical contact that cause concern or fall outside of these protocols and guidance should be reported to the senior manager and parent/carer. - 9.8 Pupils are entitled to respect and privacy when changing clothes or taking a shower.
-However, there needs to be an appropriate level of supervision in order to safeguard pupils, satisfy health and safety considerations and ensure that bullying or teasing does not occur.
+Adults should remain sensitive to any discomfort expressed verbally or non-verbally by the pupil. - 9.7.
+All parties should clearly understand from the outset what physical contact is necessary and appropriate in undertaking specific activities.
+Keeping parents/carers informed of the extent and nature of any physical contact may also prevent allegations of misconduct from arising.
+Any incidents of physical contact that cause concern or fall outside of these protocols and guidance should be reported to the senior manager and parent/carer. - 9.8.
+Pupils are entitled to respect and privacy when changing clothes or taking a shower.
+However, there needs to be an appropriate level of supervision to safeguard pupils, satisfy health and safety considerations and ensure that bullying or teasing does not occur.
 This supervision should be appropriate to the needs and age of the pupils concerned and sensitive to the potential for embarrassment.
-Adults who are required as part of their role to attend changing rooms should announce their intention of entering any pupil changing rooms and only remain in the room where the pupil/s needs require this. - 9.9 Employees with a job description which includes intimate care duties will have appropriate training and written guidance including a written care plan for any pupil who could be expected to require intimate care.
-No other adult should be involved in intimate care duties except in an emergency.
+Adults who are required as part of their role to attend changing rooms should announce their intention of entering any pupil changing rooms and only remain in the room where the pupil/s needs require this. - 9.9.
+Employees with a job description that includes intimate care duties will have appropriate training and written guidance including a written care plan for any pupil who could be expected to require intimate care.
+Staff should adhere to the academy's intimate and personal care policies.
+No other adult should be involved in intimate care duties except in an emergency and any changes to the intimate care plan should be made in writing and without delay, even if the change in arrangements is temporary.
 A signed record should be kept of all intimate and personal care tasks undertaken and, where these have been carried out in another room, include times left and returned.
-Employees should not assist with personal or intimate care tasks which the pupil is able to undertake independently.
-In certain circumstances, if it is deemed appropriate, a chaperone could be considered.
+Employees should not assist with personal or intimate care tasks that the pupil is able to undertake independently.

-10 Behaviour Management and Physical Intervention
+10. Behaviour Management and Physical Intervention